 Former Employees may not, within a period of two years after leaving State service, appear or practice before their former agency or receive compensation for any services rendered in relation to any case, proceeding, application or other matter before their former agency.
-The Joint Commission on Public Ethics defines "appear" to include making a telephone call, as well as sending a letter, fax or e-mail.
+The Commission on Ethics and Lobbying in Government defines "appear" to include making a telephone call, as well as sending a letter, fax or e-mail.
 For the two-year bar, the determining inquiry is whether the appearance is before the Former Employee's former agency, regardless of the nature or subject of the appearance.